University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ```bash
 fastANI -h
 ```
 First lets do a one to one comparison.
-In this instance we will compare one of our Salmonella enterica samples against a Salmonella enterica reference genome:
+In this instance we will compare one of our Salmonella enterica samples against a reference genome (we already know that this genome is S. enterica):

 ```bash
 fastANI -q assembly/ERR10479037.fasta -r reference/GCA_000009505.1_ASM950v1_genomic.fasta -o fastani/ERR10479037